 A Month of Facebook Post Ideas for a Kick Ass Page

-Written especially for service businesses, this guide explains how a Facebook page can help your business and outlines a month of posting ideas.
+Written especially for service businesses, this guide explains how a Facebook page can help your business and outlines a month’s worth of reusable Facebook post ideas, with examples from real Jobber users.

-At a recent customer panel (we often get together with our customers and other service business owners so we can learn from them) held at Jobber HQ, a few of our panelists started talking about Facebook pages for businesses.
+At a recent customer panel (we often get together with our customers and other service business owners so we can learn from them), a few of our panelists started talking about Facebook pages for businesses.

-As we talked to them a bit more about their Facebook feelings it became clear that one of the barriers was they didn’t know where to start.
+As we talked a bit more about their Facebook feelings it became clear that one of the barriers was they didn’t know where to start with posting ideas.
 Considering the number of social media channels out there, and all the interesting posts you see in a day, we agree it’s intimidating!

-But we believe that every service business has an interesting story to tell, so we’ve put together a month of post ideas to help you get started.
+But we believe that every service business has an interesting story to tell, so we’ve put together a month’s worth of Facebook post ideas to help you get started.

 Will running a Facebook page impact my business?